Introduction

 Chromatography is a separation technique that separates different components of a mixture based on their different physical and chemical properties.
 It is widely used in various fields of science, including chemistry, biology, and environmental science.

 Over the years, chromatography has undergone significant advancements, leading to the development of new techniques and applications.
-This comprehensive guide will provide an in-depth exploration of the future perspectives and challenges in chromatography.
+This guide will explore future perspectives and challenges in chromatography.

 Basic Concepts